 Kim designs the film beautifully, from the separate social spaces of the second story connected by a balcony and sliding glass doors (through which the camera peers to view the transgression of boundaries) to the central staircase where so much of the power struggle plays out, both symbolically and physically.
 And he uses the close quarters well, to build pressure on the increasingly savage relationships and to cut them off from the rest of the world, like a purgatory to which they’ve condemned themselves.
 The framing sequence plays like a barbed joke, a bit of black humor that plays like the old “happy ending” twists to mollify the production code in Hollywood films of the forties, but with an attitude that, quite literally, laughs at its very contrivance.

 The original negative of this 1960 film is missing two reels and the missing footage was replaced by a very damaged and compromised release print.
 The contrast is night and day: most of the film looks superb, with a clean, clear image and strong contrasts in the black and white, while the replacement footage is weak, washed out, and soft.
 Given the state in which it was found, even that is a small miracle.

 FilmStruck presents the film with a hosted introduction by Alicia Monroe plus a bonus introduction from Martin Scorsese and an interview with South Korean filmmaker Bong Joon-ho from the DVD release.

-Also on disc from Criterion in dual-format six-film box-set Martin Scorsese’s World Cinema Project and on SVOD through Amazon Video and other services.
+On disc from Criterion in dual-format six-film box-set Martin Scorsese’s World Cinema Project and on SVOD through Amazon Video, iTunes, GooglePlay, Fandango, Vudu and/or other services.
 Availability may vary by service.